 “I’ll be at the southeast entrance,” I texted him, extending truce, then hiding his texts in case he was planning to argue some more.

 At 2:55 P.M. the next day, I found myself in a usual predicament, that is, in the middle of some self-imposed task from which it’s near-impossible to tear away.
 I did tear away though, and staying at an apartment in the area, I got myself to the secret garden by 3:07, wanting to believe Drew wouldn’t be on time either, or if he were, that he wouldn’t begrudge me seven minutes.
-But really, I felt those seven minutes already tarnished the romance of our reunion-to-be.
+But really, I felt those lost seven minutes already tarnished the romance of our reunion-to-be.
 A platonic reunion to be sure, but my notion of all versions of love is exalted, and that’s the way I like it.

-It was mercilessly hot, further offending my scale of romanticism.
-There was no escaping a sun that seemed to remain defiantly noon-high and insisted itself on you.
+It was mercilessly hot, further offending my sense of romance.
+There was no escaping a sun that seemed to remain defiantly noon-high and insist itself on you.
 But the fairyland magic of the garden is impervious to climate, whether during unrelenting summer or among the stripped branches of winter.

 I hurried to the southeast entrance, not surprised when Drew wasn’t there, and decided he’d gone in to stroll around.
 So I entered the section where a vast fountain shoots water into air, and an open lawn stretches toward Fifth Avenue.
-I circled the whole fountain, partly in search of Drew, partly because I have to walk every inch of the garden like an OCD sufferer whenever I visit.
+I circled the whole fountain, partly in search of Drew, partly because I “have” to walk every inch of the garden with mild OCD whenever I visit.
 Tidy, trimmed hedges span the lawn and fountain.
-Parallel stairs on two sides of the fountain begin a viney passage to a level enclosed and shaded with the climbing foliage, among which people sometimes like to get married.
+Parallel stairs on two sides of the fountain begin a viney passage to a level enclosed and shaded with the climbing foliage, among which people sometimes get married.
 Drew was not there.

 Next I walked to a stone pathway lined with benches and trees on either side, branches touching in the middle and casting abstract shadows to give the path an air of lush mystery.
 I checked each bench for Drew.
 No luck.